getappmap/vscode-appland/README.md

 - List of Webservices generated automatically from test cases
 - List of SQL queries generated automatically from test cases
 - Search for class, package or function
-- Code linkage of the diagram to the source code it relates to.
+- Code linkage of the diagram to the source code it relates to

 ## Contact us